Docs

 -- GRANT INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO texttosql_user;

--- ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT INSERT, UPDATE, DELETE ON TABLES TO texttosql_user;
+-- ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT INSERT, UPDATE, DELETE ON TABLES TO texttosql_user;- Exit psql:

 - Log in to pgAdmin with administrative privileges